 The James B. Conaway Award was established in 1989 to recognize Mr. Conaway's lifelong commitment to public education and to the teachers who exemplify the highest ideals for the profession.
-Each year one Linfield education student from each of the four authorization levels (early childhood, elementary, middle level and high school) is honored for extraordinary ability as a student teacher during his/her full-time student teaching experience.
+Each year Linfield education students are honored for extraordinary abilities as student teachers during their full-time student teaching experience.